programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 * Enhance a Folium map with titles, popup data, and mini-maps.
 * One issue with choropleth maps that display data about people is that this data tends to correlate closely with population centers; in the appendix, I will show how this issue can be addressed.

-We will be exploring the *Washington Post*'s [Fatal Force](https://github.com/washingtonpost/data-police-shootings) database.
+We will be exploring the *Washington Post*'s [Fatal Force](https://github.com/washingtonpost/data-police-shootings) database, which we've made available for you in this lesson's associated `assets` folder [here](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/data-into-choropleth-maps-with-python-and-folium/fatal-police-shootings-data.csv), hosted on _Programming Historian_'s own GitHub repository.
 Starting in 2015, the *Post* started the database, which seeks to document every time an encounter with a police officer ends in the death of the civilian.
 This data isn't collected or reported systematically, so the *Post*'s work fills an important lacuna in our understand of how police interact with the people around them.

 My comments will reflect the data in the database as of April, 2023.
 Tragically, I can confidently predict that these numbers will continue to increase; when I write that 2023 has the lowest number of fatal encounters between police and civilians, it only reflects the situation in the first five months of the year.